 What about pH?

 Let’s briefly talk about the pH and the pH meter.
 It could be that you remember pH from high school science class.
 It’s an issue of available hydrogen ions.
 The pH will rise as our grapes ripen, and the sugar level will be higher and higher.
 A portable pH meter isn’t so expensive, and you can buy one.
-Calibration of your meter is crucial.
+The calibration of your meter is crucial.
 So be sure that you find and purchase the reference solution for this kind of measurement.
 Grape juice is very abundant in natural acids, and you have to know that natural acids lend necessary qualities to the wine.
 When we measure Brix, we should keep attention to acid levels too.
 In a way, they’re opposites; as the Brix goes up, the acid levels go down.
 I recommend that you buy yourself a simple acid test kit because also pH is essential to deciding when to harvest the grapes.

 Pick Some Samples and Decide When to Harvest the Grapes.

 It demands a little care and a little practice, and you’ll require making good records, but don’t bother; you can do it, and you will do it.
-But now is time to pick.
+But now is the time to pick.
 So let’s start.
 A good sample is crucial.
 It’s much better to pick different grapes from several clusters.
-Pick grape from low and high.
+Pick grapes from low and high.
 From both sides of the vine.
 In shaded areas and sunny areas.
 Pick from various parts of the particular cluster.
 Fifty specimens are somehow the proper sample.
 But of course, it’ll be good enough, an even smaller sample if you have only a few vines.
 Write about its smell, about his taste, maybe how they felt.
 In the end, squeeze it all together into a cup, and that’s it—time for analysis.

 Time for Analysis and Harvesting.